jupyterlab-contrib/jupyterlab_code_formatter/README.md

 Assuming you do have one of the formatters installed in the Python environment that runs JupyterLab, some extra options would appear under `JUPYTERLAB CODE FORMATTER`, use those to apply formatting to current codecell (no multiple code cell application atm).

+### Configs

+There are some formatter config exposed through the Jupyter Lab Advanced Settings Editor, have a browse and change it if you wish.

 ### How about a keyboard shortcut?

 Add an extra extry to your keyboard shortcuts settings with something like